LifePort Liver Transporter

 Trusted Technology

 Hypothermic perfusion is supported by redundant preservation systems for safety – dynamic perfusion plus static cold storage.
-LifePort medical technology has been used by transplant surgeons in more than 120,000 clinical procedures worldwide.
+LifePort medical technology has been used by transplant surgeons in over 200,000 clinical procedures worldwide.

 “The LLT allows transplantation of sicker patients with such improved early allograft function, smoother operations, [and] patients recover much faster and have much smoother post-operative courses, particularly those that are incredibly sick.”